 Our foremost ethical principle is ahimsa.
 There is not an absolute prohibition against taking medication and vaccines that have been developed or tested on animals or that continue to be produced using animal byproducts.
 However, where we can find alternatives, we choose the least harmful.
 If a woman needs to take estrogen for menopausal symptoms, it would be better to take yam based estradiol rather than pregnant mare urine derived conjugated estrogens.
 It would be preferable to take vegan Vitamin D3 and DHA rather than that derived from animal sources.
 Some vegans are able to find compounding pharmacists to make the active ingredients of a medicine available without encapsulating it in gelatin.

 In the case of COVID19, the benefits of vaccination are an order of magnitude greater than most since the disease has ignited a global pandemic.
 In addition to the human suffering that is foremost in our minds, animals, such as mink have been killed because of their potential risk to re-infect humans.
-In the US, so far no vaccine has been FDA approved, rather they are being used with Emergency Use Authorization.
-However, they are 95% efficacious, have local and non serious side effects in the time frame studied so far, and, along with continued social distancing and wearing of masks, represent society’s best hope to end a pandemic by decreasing transmission of SARSCoV2.
+In the US, vaccines have received FDA approval and there are an increasing number of institutions and workplaces that are mandating them.
+They mRNA vaccines are 95% efficacious, have local and non serious side effects in the time frame studied so far, and, along with continued social distancing and wearing of masks, represent society’s best hope to end a pandemic by decreasing transmission of SARSCoV2.
 Healthcare workers, elderly in nursing homes and others who have no choice but to interact with large numbers of people in their jobs face greater risk in the continuation and worsening of this pandemic than the risk of a rare adverse event that may surface in the coming months.
 These groups have been appropriately prioritized to get the vaccine in the first wave in the US.
-When a vaccine becomes available to the broader population and with the dynamic situation of the virus mutating and increasing numbers of vaccines becoming available, there may be continuing opportunities to evaluate the most beneficial and least harmful option.
+In the dynamic situation of the virus mutating and increasing numbers of vaccines becoming available, there may be continuing opportunities to evaluate the most beneficial and least harmful option.
 In the short term, we may have to take in products of society that exploits animals– in so many ways that byproducts of slaughter are cheap and use in science pales in comparison to the amount eaten– for our survival.

 This post elaborates on the point that taking a COVID 19 vaccine may be morally excusable though not justifiable.